evilmarty/scrape/README.md

 # Scrape

-The really simple web scraper.
+A really simple web scraper.

 ```ruby
 site "https://github.com/explore" # The site to scrape.
 Will be used as the base address.